5T33Z0/OC-Little-Translated/01_Adding_missing_Devices_and_enabling_Features/IRQ_and_Timer_Fix_(SSDT-HPET)/README.md

 #### Disabling **`PIC`**/ **`IPIC`** (optional)

 The Programmable Interrupt Controller (`PIC` or `IPIC`) is responsible for managing interrupts.
-The PIC receives interrupts from various devices and routes them to the CPU, allowing the CPU to efficiently handle multiple events simultaneously.
+It receives interrupts from various devices and routes them to the CPU, allowing the CPU to efficiently handle multiple events simultaneously.

 If the three-in-one patch alone does not fix audio, add ***SSDT-IPIC*** as well.
 It disables an existing `IPIC`/`PIC` device and adds a fake one instead (`IPI0`).
 It also contains `IRQNoFlags{2}` (must be uncommented to enable).
 Adjust the device name and path to mach the one used in your `DSDT`.